 However, cell phones are not the only dangers; activities like eating, adjusting the radio, or talking to passengers can also lead to dangerous distractions.
 Any action that takes a driver’s focus away from driving significantly increases the likelihood of a collision, endangering everyone on the road.

-How Can Our Charleston Distracted Driving Accident Attorneys Help Clients?
+How Can Our Distracted Driving Accident Attorney Serving Charleston Help Clients?

 Proving distracted driving as the cause of an accident is essential for securing just compensation in personal injury cases.
-An attorney skilled in handling such claims employs various methods to establish the negligence of the distracted driver.
+A legal team skilled in handling such claims employs various methods to establish the negligence of the distracted driver.

 - Collection of Evidence: The initial step involves gathering concrete evidence.
 This may include obtaining the police report, which could highlight any citations for distracted driving issued at the scene or contain observations from officers about the driver’s state.
 Additionally, photographs or videos from traffic cameras or bystanders that capture the moments leading up to the accident can be pivotal.